alramdein/webly/README.md

 # Webly

 Webly is an online learning platform specialized for web developers.
-This is a personal project aimed to improve and show my basic web development skill.
+This is an UI-only personal project aimed to improve and show my basic web development skill.
 This web will just purely use only HTML, CSS, and JavaScript.
 No libraries and frameworks included. #LearningByDoing

 # Run